AqwamCreates/DataPredict-Axon/docs/API/ReinforcementLearningModels.md

 * CriticModel: The critic model to be used for outputing critic values.

 * CriticWeightContainer: The weight container to be used to update the critic model's weight tensors.

+* AdvantageFunction: The advantage function to update the actor model with.

 * lambda: At 0, the model acts like the Temporal Difference algorithm.
 At 1, the model acts as Monte Carlo algorithm.
 Between 0 and 1, the model acts as both.
 [Default: 0]